 We’re learning that there are two critical factors working together to determine our digestive and overall health—the balance of our beneficial bacteria and composition of our intestinal wall—and together, these make up our gut barrier and serve as the very foundation of our health.

 Acacia fiber is extracted from gum sap of the acacia tree.
 Although mostly indigestible to humans, acacia fiber is an excellent prebiotic, or food for our gut microbes.
-In fact, studies show that just ten days of supplementation with acacia fiber is associated with increased bifidobacteria counts1.
-In addition, acacia fiber can help you reach your weight loss goals, reduce temporary inflammation, and is perfect for those with sensitive stomachs, due to its slow fermentation—that means less gas and bloating!
+In fact, studies show that just ten days of supplementation with acacia fiber is associated with increased Bifidobacteria counts.1 In addition, acacia fiber can help you reach your weight management goals, and is perfect for those with sensitive stomachs due to its slow fermentation—that means less gas and bloating!

 2. Aloe Vera